 Depending on how dark you want to go, you should wait the target time before showering.
 Keep in mind that the color will darken even after you have showered.

-Other self-tanners, like the Beauty By Earth Self Tanner, are designed to be left on for up to 6 hours to achieve the desired color.
+Other self-tanners, like the Beauty By Earth Self Tanner, are designed to be left on for 6-8 hours to achieve the desired color.

 Beginner self tanners should absolutely follow the instructions for their tanner.
 Get used to it before experimenting.